-11 The Planning Board voted to grant conditional final site plan approval for Mi-Box New England, LLC, 12 which will be located at 101 Herrick Street.
-The intent is to construct a fairly large structure where 13 they will be able to stack all their mi-boxes inside for storage in a controlled environment.
-He stated 14 his opinion the appearance will be a little industrial, but will also represent the Mi-Box look; will be 15 white metal, etc. It is a big use of land that has been unutilized for a long time.
+The Planning Board voted to grant conditional final site plan approval for Mi-Box New England, LLC, which will be located at 101 Herrick Street.
+The intent is to construct a fairly large structure where they will be able to stack all their mi-boxes inside for storage in a controlled environment.
+He stated his opinion the appearance will be a little industrial, but will also represent the Mi-Box look; will be white metal, etc. It is a big use of land that has been unutilized for a long time.

-17 They are currently building and working on one of those commercial buildings off Continental regional warehouse in some years.
+They are currently building and working on one of those commercial buildings off Continental Boulevard.
+They are using that now temporarily, and are planning to move completely into this new regional warehouse in some years.
 They will also use the structure as a staging or viewing spot for other people around the country that want to build similar facilities.
 It is another instance of putting Merrimack on the map from a commercial perspective.